cooperrc/numpy_gsod2020/proposal.md

 * Needs a consistent, clear guide for a new user
 * Education is accomplished through community [[Dewey, John.
 Democracy and Education]](https://www.gutenberg.org/files/852/852-h/852-h.htm)
+* We build knowledge and skills by testing and experimenting [Dewey]
 * It is important to establish a community in the documentation that reflects the desired goals of the project
 * This consistent, clear guide will help potential contributors add documentation and advise new users